Kettlebells vs Dumbbells: We'll Help You Choose

 Cast iron kettlebells are the ones you will commonly see in any CrossFit boxes and gyms.
 The body of this type of kettlebell is typically wider than its handle.
 In contrast, competition kettlebells have skinnier and slimmer handles to allow more seamless movements.
 Due to the American Kettlebell Alliance, all competition kettlebells require a 35mm diameter – which means, they are the same size no matter what the weight.
 These are used by professionals, but a lot of boxes and gyms also prefer these for their clients.

-If you are searching for durable and top-quality kettlebells, SF HealthTech offers three kinds - Hollow Competition Kettlebells, Cast Iron Kettlebells, and Cast Iron Kettlebells 2.0.
+If you are searching for durable and top-quality kettlebells, SF HealthTech offers three kinds - Competition Kettlebells and Cast iron kettlebells.

 Common Exercises to do with Kettlebells